 Once a tag has been created, you can edit it to update the name or change whether it's shown or hidden to readers.

-Our default Editor and Writer roles have permission to edit tags.
-If you're using a custom author role, that role must have the Tag Permission to Edit exiting tags to edit tags.
+Authors with the default Editor or Writer role can create article versions.
+If you're using a custom role, you'll need to have the Tag Permission to Edit existing tags.

-- Click on the tag you'd like to edit.
+- Select the tag you'd like to edit.
 (If you have a lot of tags, you may need to search to find the tag you want.)

-- Once you've clicked on a tag, the Edit link will activate.
-Click that link.
+- Once you've selected a tag, the Edit link activates.
+Select it.

 - All articles with this tag will now display the updated name.

-Our default Editor and Writer roles have permission to delete tags.
-If you're using a custom author role, that role must have the Tag Permission to Delete tags.
+Authors with the default Editor or Writer role can delete tags.
+If you're using a custom role, you'll need to have the Tag Permission to Delete tags.

-- Click on the tag or tags you'd like to delete.
+- Select the tag or tags you'd like to delete.
 (If you have a lot of tags, you may need to search to find the tags you want.)

-- Once you've clicked on one or more tags, the Delete link will activate.
-Click that link.
+- Once you've selected one or more tags, the Delete link activates.
+Select it.

 Creating a new tag is not always the same thing as adding a tag to an article.

-Our default Editor and Writer roles have permission to add existing tags to articles and to create new tags.
-If you're using a custom author role, that role must have the Tag Permission to Add existing tags to articles but might not have the ability to Add new tags.
-(If you have both permissions, you can start typing and then create a new tag or select an existing; if you only have the ability to add existing tags to articles, you can only start typing and select from existing tags.)
+Authors with the default Editor or Writer role can add existing tags to articles.
+If you're using a custom role, you'll need to have the Tag Permission to Add existing tags to articles.
+Custom role authors with this permission and the Add new tags permissions can also create new tags; custom role authors with only the Add existing tags to articles permission can only start typing and select from existing tags.

 To add an existing tag to an article:

-- In the article editor and in select category editors (topic display and custom content), click in the Tags input box below the editor.
+- In the article editor and in select category editors (topic display and custom content), select the Tags text box below the editor.

 - Start typing the name of the tag.
-As you type, you'll get a list of autosuggested matching tags.
-You can use the arrow keys + Enter or click with your mouse to select the tag you'd like to add.
+As you type, a list of autosuggested matching tags appears.
+You can use the arrow keys and Enter or select with your mouse to select the tag you'd like to add.

 - Once you've finished adding tags, be sure to Save the article or category you're working in.

-Pro-tip: You can also add existing tags in bulk by pasting in a comma-separated list.
-For example, pasting in "alpha,bravo,charlie,delta" will add the tags "alpha", "bravo", "charlie", and "delta".
-If you paste in a tag that is already added to the article, the duplicate is detected and removed.
-See Create a tag for more details.
+.
+If you enter a tag that's already added to the article, the duplicate is detected and removed.
+Refer to Create a tag for more details.

-Our default Editor and Writer roles have permission to remove existing tags from articles (and to delete tags completely).
-If you're using a custom author role, that role must have the Tag Permission to Remove tags from articles but might not have the ability to Delete tags.
+Authors with the default Editor or Writer role can remove tags from articles and categories.
+If you're using a custom role, you'll need to have the Tag Permission to Remove tags from articles.

 To remove a tag from an article:

-- In the article editor and in select category editors (topic display and custom content), scroll to the Tags input box.
+- In the article editor and in select category editors (topic display and custom content), go to the Tags text box.

-- Click the x next to the tag you'd like to remove.
+- Select the "x" on the card of the tag you'd like to remove.

 - Be sure to Save the article or category.